 When he first launched Behno, Punjya would shy away from speaking about the Behno standards because he didn’t want it to be seen as a marketing play.

 “I wanted it to be just the way we did business.
 But then people who were looking for better brands to shop with didn’t know where to go – so that’s when we started talking about it more.
 Consumers should be able to shop for what they want without thinking about the ethics – but it’s not how things work at the moment.
 So, I wanted Behno to be a place where people can shop for a simple tee-shirt or a beautifully made leather handbag knowing that they are buying a product that has been made ethically.”

-Shivam Punjya’s journey has taken him from the halls of Duke to a factory in Surat to tanneries in Italy and back to Behno’s studio in Brooklyn.
+Shivam Punjya’s journey has taken him from the halls of Duke to a factory near Vadodara, and now Nashik to tanneries in Italy and back to Behno’s studio in Manhattan.
 Ultimately, it is the story of an Indian-American entrepreneur who was determined to demonstrate that a fashion brand with beautiful aesthetics can also have conscious and ethical supply chains.